Home » Marketing » A Simple Guide to Effective Corporate Reputation Management

 Collecting feedback is also critical for good corporate reputation management, and in many cases, your feedback is your reputation.
 Your customers are the ones who are best placed to tell you if you have a good reputation or not..
 (Looking for a tool to collect feedback?
-Try Trustmary for free!)
+Sign up for Trustmary Solo for free!)

 Online feedback is the most public display of your reputation.
 Reviews, social media comments, forum discussions and search engine results are the first impression of reputation new customers will get.
 It’s therefore vital to collect (and act) on that feedback to ensure your reputation is secure.

 You can leverage your feedback in several different ways to help boost your reputation:

 Don’t just limit your feedback gathering to customers too.
 Remember to get feedback from your staff, they can provide valuable insights on where they think the company’s reputation sits and help get you back on track.

 For many organizations their reputation management might be an afterthought.
 Something that only comes into play when a problem arises.
 This complacent attitude often leads to a poor, reactive method of managing reputation and leaves them open to making mistakes, upsetting customers or committing a social media gaff because they don’t have a consistent way to manage attacks on their reputation.